 Please note that before performing an incremental backup, you must take a full backup.
-For more details about incremental backup, refer to Block-Level Incremental Backup in the EDB Postgres Backup and Recovery User Guide.
+For more details about incremental backup, refer to Block-Level Incremental Backup in the EDB Postgres Backup and Recovery User Guide available at the EDB website.

-The following table describes the BACKUP options:
+The following table describes the ${\tt BACKUP}$ options: